Pedee people

-The Pedee people, also Pee Dee and Peedee, were a historic Native American tribe of the Southeastern United States.
-Historically, their population has been concentrated in the Piedmont of present-day South Carolina.
-It is believed that in the 17th and 18th centuries, English colonists named the Pee Dee River and the Pee Dee region of South Carolina for the tribe.
-Today four state-recognized tribes, one state-recognized group, and several unrecognized groups claim descent from the historic Pedee people.
-Presently none of these organizations are recognized by the Bureau of Indian Affairs, with the Catawba Indian Nation being the only federally recognized tribe within South Carolina.
+The Pedee people, also Pee Dee and Peedee, are a historic Indigenous people of the Southeastern Woodlands within the Carolinas.
+Historically, their population was concentrated in the Piedmont of present-day South Carolina.
+The Pedee are among the best-known Native American tribes in South Carolina, as variants of their name are preserved in the Pee Dee River, the Little Pee Dee River, and the Pee Dee region of the state.

+Most of the Pedee, together with the Cheraw, had incorporated with the Catawba people by 1746, forming part of the Esaw Confederacy.
+Some of their descendants are recognized as citizens of the Catawba Nation in Rock Hill, South Carolina.
+The Catawba Nation is the only federally recognized tribe within South Carolina today.

+In the 21st century, South Carolina has state-recognized four tribes and one heritage group, that claim descent from the historic Pedee people.
+Presently none of these organizations are recognized by the Bureau of Indian Affairs.
+The federally recognized Lumbee Tribe of North Carolina has claimed descent from several historic Indigenous people of the Southeastern Woodlands, including the Cheraw and Pedee.
+The legitimacy of such claims has been questioned by some anthropologists and historians.

 Etymology

 The precise meaning of the name Pedee is unknown.
 The name has many variations, having been alternatively spelled as Pee Dee, PeeDee, Peedee, Peedees, Peadea, and Pidee.
 In early Spanish accounts the name is rendered, Vehidi.
 There has been contention among historians regarding which orthography is the more proper rendering of the name.
 Traditionally, there was speculation that an early trader, Patrick Daley, carved his initials, P.D., on trees along a trail within the vicinity of the modern Pee Dee River, leading to the region and river's present name, potentially being imposed also onto the Indigenous tribe.
 However, some scholars and writers have disagreed with this theory.
 In the early twentieth century, anthropologist Frank Speck suggested that the name might derive from the Catawban word pi'ri, meaning "something good," or pi'here, meaning "smart", "expert", or "capable".
+Linguist Blair A. Rudes suggested that variants of the tribe's name may have etymologically originated from a Catawban language.

+Language

+The Pedee language was extinct by the 19th century and remains unclassified.
+Although no Pedee words were ever documented, some historians and scholars like James Mooney and John R. Swanton have suggested that Pedee may have belonged to the Siouan-Catawban family, based on the tribe’s historical associations with neighboring Siouan-speaking peoples.
+However, historian Charles M. Hudson has argued that Mooney and Swanton's assumptions of linguistic affinity are based largely on political alliances formed amid the disruptions of European colonization and are therefore unreliable indicators of the original linguistic affiliations of groups such as the Pedee, for who no direct linguistic evidence survives.